keras-team/keras-io/examples/graph/md/gat_node_classification.md

 ## Build the model

 GAT takes as input a graph (namely an edge tensor and a node feature tensor) and outputs \[updated\] node states.
-The node states are, for each source node, neighborhood aggregated information of *N*-hops (where *N* is decided by the number of layers of the GAT).
+The node states are, for each target node, neighborhood aggregated information of *N*-hops (where *N* is decided by the number of layers of the GAT).
 Importantly, in contrast to the
-[graph convolutional network](https://arxiv.org/abs/1609.02907) (GCN) the GAT make use of attention machanisms to aggregate information from neighboring nodes.
-In other words, instead of simply averaging/summing node states from neighbors to the source node, GAT first applies normalized attention scores to each neighbor node state and then sums.
+[graph convolutional network](https://arxiv.org/abs/1609.02907) (GCN) the GAT makes use of attention machanisms to aggregate information from neighboring nodes (or *source nodes*).
+In other words, instead of simply averaging/summing node states from source nodes (*source papers*) to the target node (*target papers*), GAT first applies normalized attention scores to each source node state and then sums.

 ### (Multi-head) graph attention layer